 Easy Baked Banana Oatmeal is a delicious, family-friendly breakfast recipe loaded with rolled oats, bananas, milk, egg whites, and plenty of cinnamon.
 Naturally sweetened with bananas (and no added sugars), this is a simple and healthy, make-ahead dish that bakes in the oven and is perfect for meal prep!
-Store it in the fridge or the freezer to enjoy all week long.

 If you’ve never had Baked Oatmeal, you’re in for a real treat!
 It’s basically oats baked into a custard-like breakfast casserole.
 A bit crispy on the outside and on the edges while being soft and moist on the inside, I love to serve this rolled oats-packed breakfast treat with a dollop of Greek yogurt over the top and a drizzle of nut butter.